khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

             - evaluate the actual parameter when the argument is _first_ needed and then store its value for whenever it is subsequently needed.

 ## Haskell: Bindings and Scope
-A Haskell program is a collection of modules.
-One of these modules is call MAIN and one of its components must be a function called main.
+- A Haskell program is a collection of modules.

-Inside a module we may define constants, types and functions.
-These can be in any order so a function can be defined in terms of another function define later in the module.
-Functions can be directly or mutually recursive.
+- Inside a module we may define constants, types and functions.
+- Functions can be directly or mutually recursive.

 Inside a block expression we can define constants and functions whose scope is the block expression.
 We cannot define types inside a block expression.

+## Haskell: Pattern Matching
+A pattern is like an expression that has binding occurences of identifiers.
+A pattern is said to be match if there exists a binding for the identifiers such that the pattern yields to it.

 ## Haskell: Higher Order Functions
 A function that has functional parameters or functional results.